 Progress reports are given out at mid-quarter intervals.
-Weekly progress reports are also available, however it is the responsibility of the student to bring the form to each of his/her teachers to fill out and sign.
+Weekly progress reports are also available; however, it is the responsibility of the student to bring the form to each of their teachers to fill out and sign.
 Parents are strongly encouraged to speak to the teacher if they have any concerns.